google/osv.dev/docs/sections.md

 ### Where does the data come from?

-This is currently filled with vulnerabilities in the following ecosystems (with more in the pipeline):
+Currently, our database includes vulnerabilities from:
 - [OSS-Fuzz](https://github.com/google/oss-fuzz-vulns)
 - [Python](https://github.com/pypa/advisory-db)
 - [Go](https://github.com/golang/vulndb)
 - [Rust](https://github.com/RustSec/advisory-db)
 - [UVI](https://github.com/cloudsecurityalliance/uvi-database)
+- npm (from GitHub Security Advisories).
+- Maven (from GitHub Security Advisories).

-These are all vulnerability databases that have adopted our [interchange format](https://tinyurl.com/vuln-json), making it easier to work with vulnerabilities in an ecosystem independent way.
+These are all vulnerability databases that have adopted the [OpenSSF Open Source Vulnerability format](https://ossf.github.io/osv-schema/), making it easier to work with vulnerabilities in an ecosystem independent way.

 The full list of vulnerabilities can be browsed at <https://osv.dev>.